 Doors are the worst parts of your car when it comes to suspicious noises.
 And they’re notoriously difficult to apply sound deadening to, especially behind the speakers.
 Not only that, but many soundproofing materials themselves are hard to work with.
 Fortunately, with a bit of guidance, anyone can learn to soundproof their doors.

 Over the past several months, I’ve written many articles about automotive sound deadening materials.
-In fact, you can read my reviews of the top 10 soundproofing materials right now.
+In fact, you can read my reviews of the best soundproofing materials right now.
 However, I’ve come to realize that I’ve never actually explained what the installation process itself might look like.
 This article should fix that.

 As always, before you start trying to pry your door panels off with a crowbar, it’s best to have the basic tools and materials ready for you to use.
 So, let’s see what you’ll need.

 The first thing you’ll need to do before collecting your tools is actually inspecting the car doors.
 If you can’t dig up your car manual, at least look up how other people pulled the doors apart on the same or similar models.
 That will be a pretty important step throughout this whole process since I can’t go into detail on every individual car make.